 Humbert plays with madness

-Queen Vanne among her loyal subjects10 months ago
+Queen Vanne among her loyal subjects1 year ago

 Webster’s defines “legend” as “an unverifiable story handed down by tradition from earlier times and popularly accepted as historical.”
 True, if they were so inclined, Webster’s might also define “hack” as “any writer who begins a piece with a Webster’s definition.”
 But if they ever tried to mount an internet search for verifiable information on the Singer, Songwriter, Storyteller, Multi-Instrumentalist, Former Hobo (No, not urbanized homeless person, I mean railroad-riding hobo.), arguable legend, and living piece of musical Americana known as Seasick Steve, the Webster’s staff might be a bit more forgiving.